Meet Lorie Brown

 Protect Your Nursing License From Board Action, License Disputes, and Revocation

-Having represented hundreds of nurses over her 20 year legal career, this former registered nurse has seen firsthand the “embarrassment, regret, and shock experienced by many nurses when they are reprimanded for what are often simple [and preventable] misunderstandings.”
+Having represented hundreds of nurses over her 20 year legal career, this registered nurse and attorney has seen firsthand the “embarrassment, regret, and shock experienced by many nurses when they are reprimanded for what are often simple [and preventable] misunderstandings.”

 Click here to read the entire article.